-The message that Dr. Tunji gives to all of us is that this 30- is that this 30plus-year commitment to end polio has never been easy.
+The message that Dr. Tunji gives to all of us is that this 30- plus-year commitment to end polio has never been easy.
 Rotarians for years have given and raised money, advocated to governments and have directly immunized children.
 We cannot assume that we have done enough to get the job done.
 We have done a lot but the job is not done.
-Thank you for continuing to give and for seeing this
+Thank you for continuing to give and for seeing this through to the end.